ddev/ddev/docs/content/users/quickstart.md

     ```
     Launch a web browser:

-    * The language will be english by default.
+    * The language will be set to English.
     * For the database driver we used MariaDB.
     * Login into your account using 'admin' and '12345'.
     * Visit the [Moodle Admin Quick Guide](https://docs.moodle.org/400/en/Admin_quick_guide) for more information.